 4. Switching to private health insurance

-If you’re already covered by private insurance, your plan should have information on therapy options.
-Otherwise, for people who are publicly insured, there are a few things to consider when switching to private health insurance, which we’ve covered before!
+If you already have private insurance, your plan should have information on therapy options.
+Otherwise, for people who have publicly insurance, there are a few things to consider when switching to private health insurance, which we’ve covered before!
 If you’re not familiar with differences or the impact switching would have, hop over and give a quick look.
 We’ll be here when you get back to talk about therapy options with private insurance.

 Private insurance is where it starts to get a bit tricky.
 We’ve mentioned before that if you’ve had psychological treatment in the last 5-10 years (depending on the policy), you likely will not receive coverage.
 When you sign up for private insurance, the insurer requires you to disclose pre-existing conditions, including previous psychotherapy.

 Unfortunately, most private insurers will not accept patients with a history of mental health treatment.
 Failure to disclose previous treatment can result in penalties or even loss of coverage.

 And, if you don’t fall under this category, it means you still have quite a few options open to you.
 If you want to discuss what those options are, take a look at some of the plans we offer, and we’ll contact you with our best advice.

 You’ve gone through switching to private and paying out of pocket and have decided that you’re ready to duke it out with some German bureaucracy?
 Well, we’ve done some digging and found a few things that might help you prepare.